-ORS asks that utilities be required to pass along tax savings to rate payers - South Carolina Radio Network
+ORS asks that utilities be required to pass along tax savings to ratepayers - South Carolina Radio Network

 “Since the act will be effective January 1, 2018, and this is a known and measurable change, South Carolina rate payers should receive any benefits associated with this tax reform as of January 1, 2018.
 Given that it is impractical to implement a change in rates to be effective January 1, 2018, ratepayers should receive refunds on rates charged for utility service on or after January 1, 2018.”

 The petition said the commission previously faced a similar situation following the Federal Tax Reform Act of 1986.
-Click here to read the petition.